CodeSleeve/asset-pipeline/README.md

 Be sure to check out the `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` files, where you can adjust the files you want included into your manifest.

-You will need to point your browser to the correct location in order to get these assets.

 Let's verify you have everything working by going to:

     http://<your laravel project>/assets/application.js